frederic-perez/AmE-dictionary/data/idioms.md

 __belie__ _v_
 __bell the cat__ To perform a daring act.
 __bellies__ _n_ Pork bellies; pork belly futures.
 (Securities markets.
 Often with the.) _Buy the bellies and sell the beans._
-__bells and whistles__ :two::hammer:
+__bells and whistles__ :three::hammer:
 __bellwether state__ A state whose political trends, tendencies, or developments tend to reflect or predict those of the entire country.
 Primarily heard in US. _Ohio is famously a bellwether state.
 If the senator can win here, she’s nearly assured to win the presidency._
 __belly up__ :two: __3__ Drunk. _Do you remember last night at the bar at all?
 You were really belly up!_
 __below the belt__ :smiling_imp: Unfairly targeted at one’s weakness or vulnerability.
 The phrase refers to boxing, in which hitting an opponent below the waist is prohibited.
 __belt__ _n slang_ A serving of liquor. _Gimme a belt of whiskey, Tom._ _Four belts of Old Crow._
 __bench-warmer__
 __bend over backward(s)__ :two: To try very hard to do something.
 This phrase has its origin in gymnastics and was used as early as 920 CE to compare the athletic act of bending the back to doing something difficult.
-__bend the rules__ :two: To allow something to be done which is technically against the rules or not normally accepted. _It’s always fascinating to see how songwriters use language to create a specific mood or character, even if it means bending the rules of grammar a bit, like in the sentence “you’re in trouble plenty” in the song_ Come a Little Bit Closer.
+__bend the rules__ :three: To allow something to be done which is technically against the rules or not normally accepted. _It’s always fascinating to see how songwriters use language to create a specific mood or character, even if it means bending the rules of grammar a bit, like in the sentence “you’re in trouble plenty” in the song_ Come a Little Bit Closer.
 __best of all__ Used to refer to the most important or appealing part of something that has many good parts. _The machine is easy to use, easy to clean, and best of all, it’s absolutely free when you order these books._
 __best-kept secret__
 __best-of-class__